Officially out now: The TypeDB 3.0 Roadmap

 put ($employee, $printer) isa print_permission;

-insert $printer has newly_installed false @replace;
+update $printer has newly_installed false;

 match